 International Accounting Standard (IAS) 12 prescribes the accounting treatment for Income Taxes, including IAS 12.5 and IAS 12.46 for (deferred) tax.
 A tax asset is recognised for tax loss carry forwards to the extent that it is probable at the reporting date that future taxable profits will be available against which the unused tax losses and unused tax credits can be utilised (IAS 12.5).
 Current tax liabilities or assets for the current and prior periods shall be measured at the amount expected to be paid to or recovered from the taxation authorities, using the tax rates that have been enacted or substantively enacted by the end of the reporting period (IAS 12.46).
-Deferred tax assets and liabilities are measured at the tax rates that are expected to apply to the period when the asset is realised or the liability is settled, based on tax rates/laws that have been enacted or substantively enacted by the end of the.
+Deferred tax assets and liabilities are measured at the tax rates that are expected to apply to the period when the asset is realised or the liability is settled, based on tax rates/laws that have been enacted or substantively enacted by the end of the reporting that have been enacted or substantively enacted by the end of the rate (IAS 12.47).

 The Solvency II methodology for the calculation of deferred tax follows the provisions of IAS 12 Income Taxes.
-Deferred tax assets and liabilities are recognised for Solvency II purposes on the basis of the temporary differences between the carrying amounts of the assets and liabilities in the Solvency balance sheet and the tax balance sheet values according to local tax regulations of the insurance company.
+Deferred tax assets and liabilities are recognised for Solvency II purposes on the basis of the temporary differences between the carrying amounts of the assets and liabilities in the Solvency balance sheet and the tax balance sheet values according to local tax regulations of the insurance Group.
 A deferred tax accrual is calculated at corporate tax rate expected to apply when the temporary differences unwind.
 Tax losses carried forward are recognised as deferred tax assets if their future benefit is probable.